 6) Can I take photos and videos inside the Nobel Library?

 Yes, you can.
-Note, that library patrons may not want to be in your photos and they definitely don’t want to be disturbed while working and studying.
+Note, library patrons may not want to be in your photos and they definitely don’t want to be disturbed while working and studying.
 Be respectful as you photograph your way around the venue.

 7) How much time should I spend at the library?

-As access to the library is limited to Academy members, academics, etc., as a visitor dropping by for a quick look, there isn’t much for you to see other than a few of the rooms pictured here.
+As the access to the library is limited to Academy members, academics, etc., as a visitor dropping by for a quick look, there isn’t much for you to see other than a few of the rooms pictured here.
 As such, I’d say you need no more than 10 – 15 minutes.